AlienArc/DevTools/PowerShell/BuildLocalNuget.md

 ## optional configuration:

-* `LocalNugetPath` By default this script will publish the NuGet packages to `c:\dev\localnuget`, if you want to use a different folder either edit the script or set the `LocalNugetPath` environment variable to the desired path if your profile:
+* `LocalNugetPath`: By default this script will publish the NuGet packages to `c:\dev\localnuget`, if you want to use a different folder either edit the script or set the `LocalNugetPath` environment variable to the desired path:
     ```PowerShell
     $env:LocalNugetPath = "<Path to localnuget folder>"
     ```
-* by default this script will use "1.0.0" for the base version, you can either pass in a version from the command or you can set `LocalNugetVersion` environment variable to the desired version:
+* `LocalNugetVersion`: By default this script will use "1.0.0" for the base version, you can either pass in a version from the command or you can set the `LocalNugetVersion` environment variable to the desired version:
-    * add the following to your $Profile script: `$env:LocalNugetVersion = "1.2.3"`
+    ```PowerShell
+    $env:LocalNugetVersion = "1.2.3"
+    ```

 # Usage